jluo9612/person-id/README.md

 # person-id

 I'm trying out cv/FaceRecognition/0.2.2 on Algorithmia with my own training data.
 A pretty neat API that's intuitive and easy to use.
+Just kidding it sucks because they haven't figured out array reshaping

 TODOs: